salehghulamqasim/Registration-Form-/README.md

 What did i learn?

-'''
-        -minlength
-        -required
+        - minlength
+        - required
-        -pattern [a-z0-5]{8,}
+        - pattern [a-z0-5]{8,}
-        -to choose one radio from each use same name attribute -uploading profile picture
+        - to choose one radio from each use same name attribute
+        - uploading profile picture
-        -min and max number input
+        - min and max number input
-        -textarea vs input type of text
+        - textarea vs input type of text
-        -max and min width
+        - max and min width
-        -padding
+        - padding
-        -width unset:
+        - width unset:
-        -inline
+        - inline
-        -select attribute by value input[type="submit"]
+        - select attribute by value input[type="submit"]
-'''